United States involvement in regime change in Latin America: Venezuela

 Becker said that the United States attempted to remove the Maduro government threatening military action and inflicting desperation on ordinary Venezuelans, planning that distraught citizens or members of the military would remove Maduro in a coup.
-The United States then increase sanctions on Venezuela and economic conditions drastically deteriorated due to the sanctions.
+The United States then increased sanctions on Venezuela and economic conditions drastically deteriorated due to the sanctions.
 NPR, following a February 2019 statement by President Trump suggesting that members of the Venezuelan armed forces join Guaidó, described such comments as "the latest push for regime change in Venezuela."
 U.S. Vice President Mike Pence stated in April 2019 that the U.S. was set on Maduro's removal, whether through diplomatic or other means, and that "all options" were on the table.
-Financial Times wrote following the failed 2019 Venezuelan uprising attempt on 30 April 2019 that regime change in Venezuela was one of Trump's main foreign policy goals and that it was not going as planned.
+Financial Times wrote following the failed 2019 Venezuelan uprising attempt on April 30, 2019, that regime change in Venezuela was one of Trump's main foreign policy goals and that it was not going as planned.
 The New York Times wrote following April's failed attempt to remove Maduro that President Trump's aides promoted regime change through social media, with Bolton tweeting hundreds of times about the effort to remove Maduro and going on news networks daily to discuss the situation.
 Secretary of State Pompeo said that the U.S. would take military action "if required" at the time.
 In August 2019, President Donald Trump's administration imposed additional sanctions on Venezuela as part of their efforts to remove Maduro from office, ordering a freeze on all Venezuelan government assets in the United States and barring transactions with U.S. citizens and companies.
 In March 2020, the Trump administration deployed naval units in the Caribbean to pressure the Maduro government and later offered a $15 million reward for the capture of Maduro.

 The Congressional Research Service wrote in 2021 that "U.S. efforts to date have failed to dislodge Maduro and enable the convening of free and fair elections" and said that the Biden administration began to review the societal impact of sanctions against Venezuela.
 Guaidó never controlled any of Venezuela's institutions and was removed from the interim president position by the National Assembly in December 2022.
 Joe Biden described President Trump's efforts of regime change an "abject failure" and said that it strengthened the position of Maduro.

+On January 3, 2026, the United States conducted airstrikes on multiple locations across Venezuela, including the capital city of Caracas, and deposed Venezuelan President Maduro.
+President Donald Trump announced that Maduro had been captured alongside his wife Cilia Flores and flown out of the country.
+Attorney General Pam Bondi said they would both face charges of narcoterrorism in the United States.
+Trump also announced that the U.S. will be "very strongly involved" in Venezuela's oil industry.